oroinc/platform/src/Oro/Bundle/EntityBundle/README.md

         arguments:
             - @doctrine
         tags:
-            - { name: oro_entity.name_provider, priority: 100 }
+            - { name: oro_entity.name_provider, priority: -100 }
 ```

 The priority can be specified to move the provider up or down the providers chain.
+The bigger the priority number is, the earlier the provider will be executed.
+The priority value is optional and defaults to 0.

 ## Aliases ##